muratk5n/thirdwave/en/README.md

 not only did they let existing monopolies fester, they gave rise to new ones.
-So called libertarians either watched the whole thing like a gaping fish, or generated some junk culture war material for Reps to use while weaseling their way in, to give their billionaire friends cover.
+So called libertarians either watched the whole thing like a gaping fish, or generated some junk culture war material for Reps to use while weaseling their way in, to give billionaire cover.

 ---